Roamingstatus/PRN/content/posts/my-first-post.md

  [![targets](/images/blgimg1.jpeg)](https://www.facebook.com/profile.php?id=61561547853992)

+!Disclaimer!

- I'll be sharing my personal views, opinions, and rants about the nursing field, and I hope to receive feedback from my fellow nurses.
+ These are just my personal views, opinions, and rants about the nursing field.
+ Even with the two decades of experience in the field, I do not make any claims to be  the foremost expert in this field .
+ What I'm hoping for is funny but respectful comments, constructive criticism and any valuable input.
+ I'm hoping to grow , become better by interacting with my peers on this forum.
+ Thank you for visiting my blog.